Asymptotically sharp embedding of $A_\infty$ into $A_p$ for flat weights and applications to Poincar\'e-Sobolev inequalities: Proof of Theorem and its consequences

 The goal is to obtain control on the $A_p$ condition for $w\in A_\infty$ by assuming some quantitative control on $[w]_{A_\infty}$.
 Let's start by considering $r\ge 1$ to be chosen later and connect the $A_p$ condition with previous estimates on the BMO norm of $\log w$.

 Let $Q$ be a cube.
 By Jensen's inequality and the elementary inequality $\exp(t)\le \exp (|t|)$ we obtain

 This last quantity is exactly what we know how to control by using the BMO estimates for $\log w$.
-More precisely, by Theorem \ref{thm:log w in BMO} we have $\log w\in \operatorname{BMO}$, and by John-Nirenberg inequality we can obtain that
+More precisely, by Theorem \ref{thm:log w in BMO} we have $\log w\in \operatorname{BMO}$, and by the John--Nirenberg inequality we can obtain that